gaplopes/mobkp-instances/README.md

 ## Overview

-This repository contains a library for generating and solving instances for the Multi-Objective Binary Knapsack Problem (MOBKP).
+This repository contains instances with the respective complete non-dominated set (Pareto front) for the Multi-Objective Binary Knapsack Problem (MOBKP) for different number of objectives and items.

-Moreover, it also contains instances with respective complete non-dominated set (Pareto front) for the MOBKP for different number of objectives and items.
+Moreover, it also contains a library for generating and solving instances for the MOBKP for any number of objectives and items.

+There are three types of instances available:
+- Random instances.
+- Negative correlated objectives instances.
+- Positive correlated objectives instances.

+The random instances are generated with random weights and values for the items.
+The correlated instances are generated with correlated objectives, where the correlation can be positive or negative.

+This library uses the [mobkp](https://github.com/adbjesus/mobkp) library to solve the MOBKP instances with some of the state-of-the-art algorithms and the procedure described in [Algorithm Selection for Multi-Objective Optimization](https://hal.science/tel-03936989) by Jesus in Section 4.2.1 to generate the correlated instances.

 ## Features
 - Generate random MOBKP instances